JAMAICAN PHOTOGRAPHER, MONIQUE LAI, TALKS ABOUT WHEN FASHION MEETS CONSTRUCTION

-My most humbling feeling however was when I had signed and given “reflection” to someone who truly loved that piece.
+My most humbling moment was when I had signed and gifted “reflection” to someone who truly connected to it.
 He rang me to say how much he loved the piece, and that it was framed and hung beside a Julius Shulman photograph.
-I was speechless excited and so touched by that gesture.
-That moment by far meant everything to me.
-It keeps me motivated to know how much my work means to people, and that is what has kept me going.
+I would never forget that moment because I was so touched by his gesture.
+It meant everything to me and this is what keeps me motivated.

 How would you describe your work?